denglerchr/Mosquitto.jl/README.md

 # Mosquitto.jl

 A wrapper around the [Mosquitto](https://mosquitto.org/) C Api.
-The package provides easy to use MQTT client functionality.
+Currently only the MQTT 3.1 functionality is wrapped.

 ## Installation
 Download the julia package by typing the following in your julia repl